voxel51/fiftyone/docs/source/user_guide/app.rst

 You can tag or untag batches of samples/labels in the App by clicking on the tag icon above the sample grid.

+For example, take the following steps to tag all labels in the ``predictions`` field of a dataset:

+-   Make sure that ``predictions`` is the only |Label| field checked in the filters sidebar
+-   Click the tag icon in the top-left corner of the grid
+-   Select `Labels`, type in the tag, and then click `Apply`

+You can also use the tag menu to remove existing tags.

 .. note::

     Any tagging operations that you perform using the tagging UI above the